Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 - Anything that highlights the problem or the solution etc.

-If you’d like an example of smart use of color in a whiteboard animation video, check this one out.
+If you’d like an example of smart use of color in a whiteboard and cartoon animation video, check this one out.

 Throughout the clip, there are dashes of green, blue and red at strategic points in the video that visually guide the viewer to the information and the numbers on the screen… without drowning them in a sea of black-and-white imagery.